- Read this in:

 How Eviction Cases Proceed

 Tenants must get notice of any eviction hearing at least 3 days before it takes place.
 If the tenant is not served at least 3 full days before the hearing, the court should postpone the hearing.
-It may also be possible to serve tenants by posting on the door and mailing, or by certified mail.
+It may also be possible to serve tenants by posting on the door and mailing by regular and certified mail.
 There may be problems with these types of "service."
 A tenant would probably need a lawyer to argue that the notice was no good.

 It is important that you go to the court hearing.
 If you don't go, you could be evicted, even if you have a good defense.